fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 Apple silicone will not work on the release.
 In order to run, you must run the script through an x86 python otherwise the dlls will not work.
 You can do this by installing the x86 Homebrew and Rosetta 2.

-## Arguments
+## Accepted command line parameters

 - `--old_printer`
-  Generate thumbnails for Neptune 2 series printers and older
+  Generate thumbnails for Neptune 2 series printers & older
 - `--short_duration_format`
   Use short format for print duration: 1d 23:45 instead of 1d 23h 45m 56s.
 Who need these seconds really?
 - `--image_size 200x200`